-NC officer, Marine veteran shot in face, leaving 2 kids behind
+Family of NC officer killed on duty has message as community mourns

 Hendrix had a 6-year-old son, 9-year-old daughter and a fiancée

-Henderson County, N.C., officer and Marine veteran Ryan Hendrix died after being shot in the face while trying to arrest a suspect from Virginia.
+Many are mourning the loss of Henderson County, N.C., officer and Marine veteran Ryan Hendrix, who died after being shot in the face while trying to arrest a suspect from Virginia.

 Hendrix, 35, and two other officers were responding to a 911 call about a break-in, which escalated into a shooting between a Mountain Home resident and the armed suspect.